numba/numba/docs/source/reference/numpysupported.rst

 array with the same shape and dtype for other numeric dtypes.
 For non-numeric dtypes, including all structured/record dtypes, using these attributes will result in a compile-time (`TypingError`) error.
-This behavior differs from Numpy's but it is chosen to avoid the confusion with potential field names that overlaps with these attributes.
+This behavior differs from Numpy's but it is chosen to avoid the potential confusion with field names that overlap these attributes.

 Calculation
 -----------